-In case you’re wondering, 100ml of human colostrum has approximately 59 calories from 5.3 grams of carbs (lactose), 3.7 grams of protein, and 2.9 grams of fat.
+In case you’re wondering, 100 ml of human colostrum has approximately 59 calories from 5.3 grams of carbs (lactose), 3.7 grams of protein, and 2.9 grams of fat.

-As a result, there’s zero doubt in the scientific community that colostrum has significant health benefits for newborns, and that its absence can lead to several health issues later in life, including compromised immune systems.
+As a result, there’s zero doubt within the scientific community that colostrum has significant health benefits for newborns, and that its absence can lead to several health issues later in life, including compromised immune systems.

 Human Colostrum vs. Bovine Colostrum

 Human colostrum is crucial for the development of newborns.
 But if human colostrum isn’t available, can bovine colostrum be used instead?